 Crime and deviance in PRC

 The course offers an overview and introduction to the developments of crime and deviance in mainland China from historical, comparative and contemporary perspectives.
 Exploring conceptual and theoretical frameworks drawn from criminology, law, sociology, and political science, this course enables students to examine patterns, causes of and responses to crime and deviance in China.
-It examines some important but under-explored areas such as: organized crime, police corruption, military corruption, guanxi and law, extra-legal protection, prison, anti-corruption, policing serious crime and criminological research methods.
+It examines some important but under-explored areas such as: organized crime, police corruption, guanxi and law, extra-legal protection, anti-corruption, policing serious crime and criminological research methods.

 The course presents an excellent opportunity for students to apply theory and knowledge to practical, policy and research problems relating to the emergence of crime and deviance in China.

 - Gain a thorough understanding of sociological perspectives on crime and deviance in China;

 - Critically evaluate certain taken for granted views concerning criminology and criminal justice in China;

 - Develop a detailed knowledge about recent developments of crime and corruption;